 The AM and AME Ratings

 The Aviation Structural Mechanic (AM), maintains all aircraft main and auxiliary hydraulic power systems, actuating subsystems and landing gear.
-Responsible for maintenance on the aircraft fuselage (mainframe) wings airfoils, and associated fixed and moveable surfaces and flight controls.
+Responsible for maintenance on the aircraft fuselage (mainframe) wings airfoils, and associated fixed and movable surfaces and flight controls.

 The Aviation Structural Mechanic - Safety Equipment (AME), maintains and repairs utility systems throughout the aircraft.
 They work on systems such as air conditioning, heating, pressurization and oxygen, plus multiple safety devices.

-Aviation Structural Mechanic, Safety Equipment (AME) "A" school is approximately five weeks long, and it is located in Pensacola, Florida.
-The AME rating requires a 60 month (5 year) service obligation for those leaving for boot-camp in FY-2013 and beyond.
+Aviation Structural Mechanic, Safety Equipment (AME) "A" school is approximately nine weeks long, and it is located in Pensacola, Florida.
+The AME rating requires a 60 month (5 year) service obligation.

-Aviation Structural Mechanic - (AM)
+Aviation Structural Mechanic job description (EMC A130)

 Aviation Structural Mechanics remove, repair and replace hydraulic system pumps, auxiliary power systems and unit actuating subsystems.
 They maintain aircraft landing gear systems, brakes and related pneumatic systems, reservoir pressurization, emergency actuating devices, pumps, valves, regulators, cylinders, lines and fittings; service pressure accumulators, emergency air bottles, oleo struts, reservoirs and master brake cylinders, and inspect, remove and replace components of hydraulic systems.

 AM's Replace gaskets, packing, and wipers in hydraulic components, and remove, repair and replace aircraft fuselage, wings, fixed and movable surfaces, airfoils, regular seats, wheels and tires, controls and mechanisms.
 They remove, install and rig aircraft flight control surfaces; fabricate and assemble metal components and make minor repairs to aircraft skin, and install rivets and metal fasteners and fabricate repairs for composite components.
-They are responsible for performing non-destructive dye penetrant inspections (NDI), and they perform daily, preflight, postflight and other periodic aircraft inspections.
+They are responsible for performing non-destructive dye penetrant inspections (NDI), and they perform daily, preflight, post-flight and other periodic aircraft inspections.

-Aviation Structural Mechanic Safety Equipment - (AME)
+Aviation Structural Mechanic Safety Equipment job description (EMC A131)

 The duties performed by AMEs include Maintain the various aircraft systems such as seat and canopy ejection (egress), gaseous and liquid oxygen, life raft ejection, fire extinguishing, air conditioning, cabin and cockpit heat, pressurization, ventilation.
 They remove and install oxygen system valves, gauges, converters and regulators, and inspect, remove, install and rig ejection seats, shoulder harnesses, lap belts and face-curtain mechanisms.
 AMEs also perform daily, preflight, post flight and other periodic aircraft inspections.